Bell violation for unknown continuous-variable states

 With ordinary optical components one can always undertake a rotation of the Schmidt basis in photon $A$'s polarization space, i.e.,

-where $\alpha$ is an arbitrarily adjustable parameter that defines the rotation angle.
+where $\alpha$ defines the arbitrary rotation angle.
 A rotated basis $|f_{1}^{\beta }\ra$, $|f_{2}^{\beta }\ra$ of momentum space bundles for photon $B$ can be defined similarly with $\beta$ as the rotation angle in $\vec q$ space, while the practical matter of accomplishing such a rotation remains temporarily an open question.

 However, given these rotations, the conventional CHSH analysis of local hidden variable theory \cite{CHSH69} can be employed.
 One considers the Bell operator $\mathcal{B}$ and finds $\mathcal{B} \leq 2$, where $\mathcal{B}$ is defined as